 (You don’t have to be postpartum to try this.)

-I am no doctor or weight loss expert and I realize this won’t work for everyone.
-Please if you have medical conditions, consult with your doctor first.
-Also, if you are nursing, you may want to adjust this plan accordingly.
+I am no doctor and I realize this won’t work for everyone.
+Also, if you are nursing, you may want to adjust this plan accordingly (or wait till you’re done nursing).
+To be honest, I can’t say that nursing helped me lose weight like you often hear about.

 EAT LEAN PROTEINS

-like eggs, chicken, turkey, nuts.
-Chicken or ground turkey can be made in to most meals.
-Hard boiled eggs or nuts make good energy snacks.
-Resist the urge to eat hot dogs with the kiddos.
+Eggs, chicken, turkey, nuts are healthy proteins (compared to beef and pork).
+Chicken or ground turkey work great in meals.
+Hard-boiled eggs or nuts make good energy snacks.
+Resist the urge to eat processed foods (like hot dogs with the kiddos).

-Don’t worry about an exercise routine unless you want to.
+Don’t worry about pushups and situps unless you want to.
 Your physical activity can include teaching your kids a sport or exploring.
-Heck, take them to the park or on a 20 minute walk!
+Heck, take them to the park or on a 20-minute walk!
 It counts!
+Just get outside and get moving!

 “What??” you’re saying.
 “But I’m a mom and I barely get to eat dinner when it’s happening!”
 This forces you to eat when your family does.
 Furthermore, those extra night time calories won’t be slowing down your metabolism when you sleep.
 If need be, grab a handful of almonds or a small amount of lean protein to satisfy your hunger.

-Lastly, don’t lose too much weight!
-If you start feeling tired or moody, then just stop.
+Lastly, if you start feeling tired or moody, then it’s time to see your doctor again.
+You may need some more healthy fats, or to add a cheat day.
 The scale measures your weight, but you can’t exactly measure feeling good.
 The point of losing weight should be to give you more energy, reduce stress, and make you happy.

 Basically, think of food as fuel for your body.